Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/flow.md

 ### Things to watch for

 **A wrapping element interrupts the spacing.** The relationships apply between elements that are direct children of the container that declares the context.
-A division wrapped around two of them takes their place in the sequence, and their spacing becomes yours to set.
+A `div` wrapped around two of them takes their place in the sequence, and their spacing is removed from the flow.
 This is the most common reason flow appears not to work.
 Remove the wrapper unless it is a genuine unit, such as a figure and its caption.

 **Space above a first element has nothing to sit between.** Applying a relationship to the first child of a container has no visible effect, and may push the whole container down rather than its contents.
 Apply space to the element that needs it above.